ernesto-jimenez/gocompatible/README.md

 Backwards compatibility is a big deal in Go, specially with the limitations around package versioning.

-`gocompatible` aims at helping you maintain your packages backwards compatible by testing your changes across all your dependents.
+`gocompatible` helps you keep your packages backwards compatible by testing your changes across all your dependents.

 Our aim is to: